 A primary reason for the withdrawal that was cited by the beverage analyst firm YesMore was that the labor commitment with maintaining multiple social media accounts–with not only Twitter but also Facebook, Instagram and other venues–was too high.

 But let’s be frank here.
-With the average salary of an entry-level social media coordinator being around $38,000 a year, there is likely a larger reason why these multi-billion dollar corporations like Diageo, Bacardi and Beam Suntory are not interested in investing essentially pennies into having an active social media presence on platforms like Twitter.
+With the average salary of an entry-level social media coordinator being around $38,000 a year, there is likely a more substantial reason why these multi-billion dollar corporations like Diageo, Bacardi and Beam Suntory are not interested in investing pennies essentially into having an active social media presence on platforms like Twitter.

 They don’t think it’s worth the money.

 Now if the big brands don’t think there is a solid return on investment with being active on Twitter, what about the small winery?

 For many wineries, especially small family wineries where the owner is often the winemaker as well as the tasting room manager and janitor, there is likely not an extra $38K a year in the budget for a social media coordinator.
 For them, the decision to invest in Twitter or other social media is an investment in time and energy–which is often more valuable than money.

 So the question again is “Is it worth it?”

 And if so, how can wineries maximize the very limited and precious resource of their time and energy on social media platforms like Twitter?